ZlordHUN/cosmic-widget-applet/README.md

 ~/.cache/cosmic-monitor-applet/widget_cache.json
 ```

 This allows the widget to instantly display disk names and battery devices on startup while loading fresh data in the background.
-Storage drives show empty bars with "Loading..." and battery devices show a disconnected icon with "Connecting..." until data is refreshed.
+Storage drives show empty bars with "Loading..." and battery devices show a "Disconnected" icon until data is refreshed or device comes online.

 ## Development